CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 - Long vowel words (CVCe): "cake", "bike", "home"

-This progression happens naturally in K2 and into Primary 1.
-If your child is reading CVC words by mid-K2, they are well-prepared for the Primary 1 English expectations.
+This progression happens naturally in K2 and carries into Primary 1.
+If your child is reading CVC words confidently by mid-K2, they're in excellent shape for the Primary 1 English expectations.

 How QuizKin Supports CVC Learning